-The scope of this HACCP is Raw milk from farm collections including any reload operation within the UK and delivered to processing site or disposal facility.
+The scope of this HACCP is Raw milk from farm collections including any reload operation and milk fraction haulage (e.g. MPC, whey, cream, SMC) within the UK and delivered to processing site or disposal facility.

 In January 2006, existing legislation was replaced by new EC food hygiene regulations.
 These regulations are intended to ensure that all primary producers and businesses involved in the processing and manufacture of food products take all appropriate steps to control potential food safety hazards at every stage of the operation.